32 Compass Point

 Apartment / 1 bedrooms / sleeps 2

 Suitable for couples, with/without a small child, this is a well-appointed modern apartment within the outstanding Compass Point complex just 500 yards from Carbis Bay's turquoise waters and sandy beach.
 Leave the car in the secure garage and hop on the coastal line train which leaves Carbis Bay station at regular reaching St Ives in under five minutes!
 Carbis Bay village has its own local grocery store, a Tesco, three restaurants and The Cornish Arms pub.
 If you fancy being wined and dined in style, the Carbis Bay Hotel with its beautiful views is just above the beach so a very short distance from your apartment.

-Historic and picturesque St Ives, nearby, is a mecca for families, surfers, artists, those seeking fine dining.
+Historic and picturesque St Ives, nearby, is a huge draw for families, surfers, artists, those seeking fine dining.
 It suits all ages, all tastes and budgets.
 "He who is tired of St Ives is tired of life".
 The Carbis Bay Hotel overlooks the beach and is a haven of peace.